 This is where social media analytics and reporting comes in.

 If you’re just starting out with social media, it can be difficult to know what to post.
 But once you know how your posts are performing, you can work out what resonates with your audience and do more of that.
+You can even get analytics on how specific links perform on social media with a custom URL shortener like Rebrandly.

 Equally important is learning what doesn’t work.
 It’s a big step toward improving your social media marketing strategy.